AJFrio/Assistant/README.md

 - **Send a Message**: "Send a message to John"
 - **Open an Application**: "Open Chrome"
 - **Read Emails**: "Read my emails"
+- **Ask about on-screen information**: "Make a summary of this paragraph"

 ## Code Structure